 Other attempts by the government at censorship and invasion of privacy include proposals requiring internet service providers and specific websites to apply political censorship.
 It also wants courts to be allowed to enforce blocks on services and websites and law enforcement to identify users’ IP addresses without court orders.

-A VPN would enable users to circumvent censorship while maintaining their privacy if such proposals were carried out.
+You can read more in our best VPN for Brazil guide.
+Overall, though, a VPN would enable users to circumvent censorship while maintaining their privacy if such proposals were carried out.